Sechseläutenplatz: Redesign

 Due to a referendum, the construction work was delayed a year from its planned commencement.
 In January 2013, the main work began and about a year later the redesigned Sechseläutenplatz was inaugurated.
-The cost for the city of Zürich amounted to 17.2 million Swiss Francs, of which CHF 10,250,000 were used on the renewal, road drainage and superstructure of the neighboring roads.
-The costs for the square's design and construction works totalled to around CHF 28 million, of which 11 million was paid by the canton of Zürich.
-The loss of a car lane on the Utoquai roadway caused a bitter dispute between the city and the canton of Zürich, with the district court deciding in favour of the city.
-The planning works were done by Zach + Zünd Architekten, Vetsch Nipkow Landschaftsarchitekten, Heyer Kaufmann Bauingenieure.
+The cost for the city of Zurich amounted to 17.2 million Swiss Francs, of which CHF 10,250,000 were used on the renewal, road drainage and superstructure of the neighboring roads.
+The costs for the square's design and construction works totalled to around CHF 28 million, of which 11 million was paid by the canton of Zurich.
+The loss of a car lane on the Utoquai roadway caused a bitter dispute between the city and the canton of Zurich, with the district court deciding in favour of the city.
+The planning works were done by Zach + Zünd Architekten, Vetsch Nipkow Landschaftsarchitekten and Heyer Kaufmann Bauingenieure.

 Architecture

 Surface parking was replaced by an underground parking facility, for the Opéra and the Münsterhof square, and the public square was expanded towards the Opera House.
-The aim of the city government was to "upgrade for pedestrians in Zürich at a central location, to create a place with international appeal".
+The aim of the city government was to "upgrade for pedestrians in Zurich at a central location, to create a place with international appeal".
 A total of 110,000 blocks of stone from Vals quartzite – 10 to 13 cm wide and between 50 and 130 cm long – form the square.
 The material was "thoroughly tested over a long period", with respect to cleaning, slip resistance or behavior during prolonged heat.
 To exclude damage on burning of the Böögg (a winter effigy burned during Sechseläuten), a shell of firebrick was installed.
 Additionally, the impact of elephant dung on the Vals quartzite was tested and anchorages for the Knie's circus tent firmly integrated in the surface structure.
 The natural stone tiles of the Vals quartzite occupies an area of 12600 m2.
 The last stones were laid on 19 November 2013, three weeks earlier than planned.
 In February and March 2014, 56 seven-year-old red oaks and tulip trees were planted.
 These varieties were particularly suitable for the inner-city location.

 Infrastructure and fountain

 Rooms under the square, below the groundwater level, provide the hidden infrastructure for lighting, electrical power distribution, and the pumps and control systems for the fountains.
-As of 2016, it is the most elaborate water feature in Zürich, with individual programmable control to each nozel which can jet fountains up to 8 m in height, and can accompany a piece of music.
+As of 2016, it is the most elaborate water feature in Zurich, with individual programmable control to each nozzle which can jet fountains up to 8 m in height, and can accompany a piece of music.
 Each nozzle has a white LED light that can illuminate the water from below at night.
-Drainage systems receive the fountain water though a series of chambers which collect detritus, filter the water, and process it with chlorine and glass water; the purified water is then returned to the pumps to be reused.
+Drainage systems receive the fountain water through a series of chambers which collect detritus, filter the water, and process it with chlorine and glass water; the purified water is then returned to the pumps to be reused.
 In all, 1.5 million Swiss Francs were paid for the design.